Jaseci-Labs/jaseci/docs/docs/docs/development/operations/ignore.md

 # Ignore

-The quite handy command `ignore` from Juseci allows you to skip(ignore) visiting nodes or edges when traversing.
+The quite handy command `ignore` from Jaseci allows you to skip(ignore) visiting nodes or edges when traversing.

 **Example:**